tariqurrahman/Activity-Tracker/README.md

 # Activity-Tracker
-It's an Activity Tracker app for macOS I made by using Swift.
+It's an Activity Tracker app for macOS I made using Swift.
 It allows users to use track the date, time and duration of their activities.